anderspitman/anderspitman.net/entries/11/entry.md

-it's an app, and I have a choice between waiting 5 seconds for it to download all the code and enough data for page changes to be instantaneous, vs an instant first page followed by variable page loads later, content jumping around and things stream in, etc, I'll take the 5 seconds every time.
+it's an app, and I have a choice between waiting 5 seconds for it to download all the code and enough data for page changes to be instantaneous, vs an instant first page followed by variable page loads later, content jumping around as things stream in, etc, I'll take the 5 seconds every time.
 Especially if it gives me a loading bar.

 It's all about expectations.
-For year, gamers have been waiting on huge downloads before they can even run the game.
+For year, gamers have been waiting hours on huge downloads before they can even run the game.
 Because once the download is done, the performance is great.